 Within my private practice I provide both long and short term counselling for adults, young people and couples.
-Sessions last for 50 minutes and are arranged at a time convenient for both parties – this can be evenings and weekends.
+Sessions last for 50 minutes and are arranged at a time convenient for both parties.
 My fees are currently £40 per hour for individuals and £50 per hour for couples and this is reviewed annually.
 I believe that counselling should be accessible to all, therefore I am happy to negotiate my fees for those on a limited income.

 I undertake face-to-face counselling in my own house in Oakley, Buckinghamshire.
 I am also able to provide counselling in the client's home if this is preferable.
 In addition I also have experience providing online counselling via Skype, as well as telephone/email counselling.

 Please feel free to contact me to discuss these options further.